 PSID is a longitudinal survey of a nationally representative sample of U.S. families that began in 1968.
-Data have been collected on the same families and their descendants for 42 waves through 2021.
-New immigrant refresher samples were added in 1997 and 2017.
+Data have been collected on the same families and their descendants for 55 years and final data are available through 2021.
+New immigrant refresher samples were added in 1997 and 2017 to maintain sample representation and a new immigration module was added in 2021.

 There are several major PSID supplements.
 The PSID Child Development Supplement (CDS) collects information on children in PSID families.
-The original CDS was based on a cohort of children aged 0-12 years in 1997; beginning with CDS-2014 and continuing with CDS-2019 and beyond, information is collected on all children aged 0-17 years in PSID families.
+The original CDS was based on a cohort of children aged 0-12 years in 1997; beginning with CDS-2014 and continuing with CDS-2019 and beyond, information is collected on all PSID children aged 0-17 years.
+CDS-2020 and CDS-2021 follow-up with CDS-2019 participant families to better understand the impact of COVID-19 on caregivers and children in regards to health, education, and socioeconomic factors.

 The PSID Transition into Adulthood Supplement (TAS) collects information on young adults in PSID families.
-It has been conducted biennially from 2005 to 2021; through 2015 it collected information on the original CDS cohort during their young adult years, but since 2017 it has been expanded to collect information on all young adults aged 18-28 years in PSID families.
+It has been conducted biennially since 2005 and final data are available through 2021.
+The 2005-2015 TAS collected information on the original CDS cohort during their young adult years, but since 2017 it has been expanded to collect information on all PSID young adults aged 18-28 years.

 PSID's innovative design, broad content, and long duration have been central to understanding many key research and policy issues, including: income and poverty dynamics; demographic behavior such as marriage, cohabitation, and teen childbearing; child development; cyclical behavior of wages, labor supply, and consumption; savings and wealth accumulation; disparities in mortality, health status, and health behaviors including obesity, exercise, and smoking; intergenerational transmission of socioeconomic status; post-secondary education, career choices, and early labor market activities; family, period, and contextual effects on education, household formation, and other key indicators of the transition to adulthood; long-term consequences of policy interventions; and migration, residential change, and the effects of neighborhoods.
-The growing number of three- and four-generation families support analyses of multigenerational associations.
-Across these and other topics, research based on PSID data highlights the importance of a life course approach, in which factors earlier in life have lasting influences on outcomes later in life.